WKD (01) ... World Kigo Database

 tsuki kooru 月氷る(つきこおる)"freezing moon"

-kangetsu 寒月(かんげつ)"moon in the cold"
+kangetsu 寒月(かんげつ)"moon in the cold", moon on a cold night

 fuyu mikazuki 冬三日月(ふゆみかづき)cresecent moon in winter